 Hearing Officer - A hearing officer is an administrative law judge that has been appointed by the Tribunal to conduct hearings in either the Tribunal's Small Claims Division or Entire Tribunal.
 A hearing officer has no authority to render a final decision in an appeal pending before the Tribunal.

 In pro per - Parties representing themselves.

 Jurisdiction - The Tribunal's authority to hear certain types of appeals.

 Motion - A written request filed by a party or the parties requesting the Tribunal to take certain action.
-A $50.00 fee is required for the filing of a motion unless the appeal is a Valuation only appeal and the property has a principal residence exemption of at least 50% for the tax year(s) at issue.
+For fee information see TTR 217 for Entire Tribunal and MTT 267 for Small Claims.

-Notice of Hearing - A Notice of Hearing is a document sent by the Tribunal to the parties or their authorized representatives (i.e., attorney or agent) informing the parties of the date, time, and location of their hearing.
+Notice of Hearing (Small Claims Only)- A Notice of Hearing is a document sent by the Tribunal to the parties or their authorized representatives (i.e., attorney or agent) informing the parties of the date, time, and location of their hearing.

 The notice of hearing also provides information regarding the withdrawal or settlement of the appeal, the requirement to file and exchange documentary evidence at least 21 days in advance of the scheduled hearing, the filing of requests to adjourn the hearing or have the hearing heard "on the file," the petitioner's burden of proof, the automatic inclusion of subsequent tax years in certain property tax matter appeals, and special accommodations for persons with disabilities.

-On the File - If a party is unable to attend a scheduled hearing, a party can request in writing that the Tribunal hear the appeal "on the file."
+On the File (Small Claims Only)- If a party is unable to attend a scheduled hearing, a party can request in writing that the Tribunal hear the appeal "on the file."
 The written request must be submitted prior to the date of the hearing.